High-spin measurements in an arbitrary two-qudit state: Examples

 If we take a pure separable state, say $|n\rangle \otimes |n\rangle $, then by (\ref{y2}) and (\ref{23}) its spin-$s$ CHSH parameter

 and attains the value $1$ for $n=1$ or $n=d.$

-The latter implies that, under large ($s\geq 1$) spin measurements in pure separable states $|11\rangle $ and $|dd\rangle $, the spin-$s$ CHSH parameters of these states are equal to that of the nonseparable state $| \psi_{d\times d}(1,d)\rangle, $ moreover, are greater than the spin-$s$ CHSH parameter (\ref{xx}) for two-qudit GHZ state, though the latter is maximally entangled.
+The latter implies that, under high ($s\geq 1$) spin-$s$ measurements in pure separable states $|11\rangle $ and $|dd\rangle $, the spin-$s$ CHSH parameters of these states are equal to that of the nonseparable state $| \psi_{d\times d}(1,d)\rangle,$ moreover, are greater than the spin-$s$ CHSH parameter (\ref{xx}) of two-qudit GHZ state, which is maximally entangled.

-\begin{remark} For the nonseparable two-qudit state (\ref{pp}), the concurrence $\mathrm{C}(| \psi_{d\times d}(k,n)\rangle )=1$ for all $d>2$ and this value is less than the value of the concurrence $\mathrm{C}(|\psi _{d\times d}^{(ghz)}\rangle )=\sqrt{ \frac{2(d-1)}{d}}$ of the two-qudit GHZ state (\ref{27}), which is maximally entangled.
-However, unlike the dependence on the concurrence of the maximal CHSH expectation (\ref{__8_}) under spin-$1/2$ measurements in a pure two-qubit state, in case of spin $s\geq1$ measurements, by Eqs. (\ref{xx}), (\ref{k}) and (\ref{ww}) the maximal CHSH expectation in the two-qudit GHZ state is less than the maximal CHSH expectation in the nonseparable state $|\psi _{d\times d}(1,d)\rangle$ and even in separable states $|11\rangle $ and $ |dd\rangle $. \end{remark}
+\begin{remark} For the nonseparable two-qudit state (\ref{pp}), the concurrence $\mathrm{C}(| \psi_{d\times d}(k,n)\rangle )=1$ for all $d>2$ and this value is less than the value of the concurrence $\mathrm{C}(|\psi _{d\times d}^{(ghz)}\rangle )=\sqrt{ \frac{2(d-1)}{d}}$ of the maximally entangled two-qudit GHZ state (\ref{27}).
+However, unlike the monotonically increasing dependence (\ref{__8}) on the concurrence of the maximal CHSH expectation (\ref{0_4}) under spin-$1/2$ measurements in a pure two-qubit state, in case of spin $s\geq1$ measurements, by Eqs. (\ref{xx}), (\ref{k}) and (\ref{ww}) the maximal CHSH expectation in the two-qudit GHZ state is less than the maximal CHSH expectation in the nonseparable state $|\psi _{d\times d}(1,d)\rangle$ and even in separable states $|11\rangle $ and $ |dd\rangle $. \end{remark}